Ashlie-G/LuxeEthique/README.md

 ### R16 ###
 Detail any third party services that your app will use In terms of involvement from third party applications, Luxe Ethique utilizes Cloudify for image hosting, Stripe for payment systems and Heroku for deployment.
+- Cloudify
+- Stripe
+- Heroku

 ### R17 ###
 Describe your projects models in terms of the relationships (active record associations) they have with each other